vsranjitroshan/vsranjitroshan.github.io/index.md

    <iframe src="https://drive.google.com/file/d/1jNvBdA2fRnG-w4m8zawcSeFp4FVdWGCp/preview" width="440" height="280"></iframe>

 ## Awards
-1. **Student Project Grant | International Academy RWTH Aachen**
+1. **Student Project Grant** - **International Academy RWTH Aachen**

    Received project grant for development of a drone image based solar panel dust estimation system.
 This project was a continuation of a      previous project involving the development of deep neural network model for the same.
-Refer here for more info ().
-As a part of this        project, initially drone image data was collected at 2 solar power generation units in Tamil Nadu (Crescent Institute of Science and        Technology and at a 15 MW solar power plant in Thenkasi.
+Refer here for more info (). <br />

+   As a part of this project, initially drone image data was collected at 2 solar power generation units in Tamil Nadu (Crescent               Institute of Science and Technology and at a 15 MW solar power plant in Thenkasi. <br />

    <iframe src="https://drive.google.com/file/d/1frfdqyGKVegcxbKVoNr662YbZtls15oP/preview" width="440" height="280"></iframe>
    <iframe src="https://drive.google.com/file/d/1edMQ4fH0RSB952jtXlrJTYzpmJhN-_Sa/preview" width="440" height="280"></iframe>